-(2) With the qualified individual's written consent, the attending physician may contact a pharmacist, inform the pharmacist of the prescriptions, and deliver the written prescriptions personally, by mail, or electronically to the pharmacist, who-shall may dispense the medications to the qualified individual, the attending physician, or a person expressly designated by the qualified individual and with the designation delivered to the pharmacist in writing or verbally.
+(2) With the qualified individual's written consent, contacting a pharmacist, informing the pharmacist of the prescriptions, and delivering the written prescriptions personally, by mail, or electronically to the pharmacist, who may dispense the drug to the qualified individual, the attending physician, or a person expressly designated by the qualified individual and with the designation delivered to the pharmacist in writing or verbally.

-(c) Delivery of the dispensed medication to the qualified individual, the attending physician, or a person expressly designated by the qualified individual may be made by: personal delivery, United Parcel Service, United States Postal Service, Federal Express, or by messenger service.
+(c) Delivery of the dispensed drug to the qualified individual, the attending physician, or a person expressly designated by the qualified individual may be made by personal delivery, or, with a signature required on delivery, by United Parcel Service, United States Postal Service, Federal Express, or by messenger service.

 443.6.
-Prior to a qualified individual obtaining aid-in-dying medication from the attending physician, the consulting physician shall perform all of the following:
+Prior to a qualified individual obtaining an aid-in-dying drug from the attending physician, the consulting physician shall perform all of the following:

-(a) Examine the qualified individual and his or her relevant medical records.
+(a) Examine the individual and his or her relevant medical records.